 Travel with ferrets

-- for those planning to travel into Scotland, you should check the current travel corridor list to see whether you need to isolate for 10 days.
+- for those planning to travel into Scotland, it is likely you will need to isolate in a hotel or at home in Scotland for at least 10 days after you arrive.
+See international travel guidance.
 You will still be required to abide by the restrictions set out on gov.scot once in Scotland

-- if you are returning from a country not currently on the list of travel corridors with a pet ferret, your ferret should isolate for 3 weeks (21 days).
+- if you are returning from outside the Common Travel Area (UK, Ireland, the Channel Islands and the Isle of Man) with a pet ferret, your ferret should isolate for 3 weeks (21 days).
 This is because there may be a link between ferrets and the transmission of new strains of SARS-CoV-2.

 - people with pet ferrets do not need to isolate for three weeks (21 days) and can complete their regular 10 day isolation period